 - The following is a partial list of examples of expenses that are not eligible for reimbursement: expenses while the employee is away from work because of illness or leave of absence, payments to a caretaker who could be claimed as a dependent on the employees (or spouse's) tax return, education expenses for kindergarten and above, expenses for overnight camp, transportation to and from a care site.
 For a list of eligible expenses, consult IRS Publication 503.

 The Department of Treasury issued Notice 2013-71 announcing a significant change to how flexible spending accounts (FSAs) are administered by modifying the "use-or-lose" provision to allow a limited rollover of Medical FSA funds.
 Notice 2013-71 outlines the following: Employers now have the option to allow participants to roll over up to $500 of unused funds at the end of the plan year to the next plan year.
 The rollover amount of $500 does not impact the maximum election for the following plan year. (e.g. If you have a maximum election limit of $2,500 and a maximum rollover of $500, a participant could have access to up to $3,000 for the next plan year.)

 This eliminates the "Grace Period."
 The plan is not permitted to allow unused amounts to be cashed out or converted to another benefit.
 Rollover funds can only be used to pay for qualifying medical expenses.

 For a complete analysis of University ERISA requirements and Summary Plan Descriptions, refer the University's "Wrap Document."

-The Director of Human Resources, in conjunction with the Controller, has the authority to change or modify this policy at any time with or without notice, and in compliance with the Plan and IRS guidelines, with the approval of the Board of Directors through the University President.
+The Director of Human Resources, in conjunction with the Controller, has the authority to change or modify this policy at any time with or without notice, and in compliance with the Plan and IRS guidelines, with the approval of the Board of Directors through the University President or his designee.